AlbertGarcia1991/voice2pdf/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Install pre-commit hooks (see Development Setup)
-3. Commit your changes
+4. Commit your changes
-4. Push to the branch
+5. Push to the branch
-5. Create a Pull Request
+6. Create a Pull Request

 ## License